 The information below describes the facilities available to investors who are resident in the Netherlands, and the procedures which apply to redeeming Shares in the Company.
 This information must be read in conjunction with the current Prospectus of the Company, the most recent annual report, and, if published thereafter, the most recent semi-annual report.
 Terms defined in the Prospectus have the same meaning in the following information.
-It should be noted that the Sustainable Global Equity Income Fund and the Pre-Retirement Bond Fund were not approved for distribution in the Netherlands.
+It should be noted that the Fidelity Responsible Global Equity Income Fund and the Fidelity Pre-Retirement Bond Fund were not approved for distribution in the Netherlands.
+It should be noted that the authorisation to sell Shares to the public in the Netherlands no longer applies.